Computer verification of Wiles' proof of Fermat's Last Theorem

 Around 1640, Pierre de Fermat wrote in the margin of his Latin translation of Diophantos' Arithmetica a remark that we can render in present terms as follows:

 Theorem.
-For integer variables a, b, c, different from 0, and n > 2, the equation an + bn = cn has no solution.
+For n > 2 and nonzero integer variables a, b, c, the equation an + bn = cn has no solution.

 In 1993, Andrew Wiles announced a proof a Fermat's Last Theorem.
 It turned out that this proof still had a gap, but Wiles repaired this gap together with Taylor in 1995.
 This work appeared in [Wiles, TaWi].
 Currently, the main source is the book [CSS].
 Much more readable is [vdP].
 Indeed, for a mathematician, this book almost reads as well as Dan Brown's Da Vinci Code.